xrepirb/reef-grief-song-competition/_posts/2021-09-19-comp-launch.md

 Artists retain all rights and allow the tracks to be played or performed at the Day of Mourning for Dead Reef and associated not-for-profit public events for free.

-The funds for this prize come from an individual donor who values our reef, emotional connections and wish to support our arists who have been struggling during the pandemic.
+The funds for this prize come from an individual donor who values our reef, emotional connections and wishes to support our arists who have been struggling during the pandemic.
 [Extinction Rebellion QLD](https://ausrebellion.earth) funds are purely to support non-violent direct action and have not been used for this campaign.

 [For detailed information and how to submit, see the "competition" page](/competition)